 Pros

-Seamless integration with HR systems, making it ideal for large organizations focused on workforce development.
+- Seamless integration with HR systems makes it ideal for large organizations focused on workforce development.

 Cons

-Higher implementation and maintenance costs compared to other LMS solutions, making it less suitable for smaller organizations.
+- Implementation and maintenance costs might make it less suitable for smaller organizations.

 SAP SuccessFactors Pricing